scottdware/panco/docs/csvObjects.md

 Column | Description
 :--- | :---
-Name | Name of the address object you wish to create.
+Name | Name of the address object you wish to create or modify.
 Type | **ip**, **ip-netmask**, **range** or **fqdn** Value | Must contain the IP address, FQDN or IP range of the object.
 Description | (Optional) A description of the object.